Nafiz43/4-in-a-Row-Game/README.md

 ## Game board Design:
-For designing the game board, we have taken a two dimensional vector of integer.
+For designing the game board, a two dimensional vector of integer is taken.
 Human agent will put ‘1’ on the board and AI agent will put ‘2’ on the board.
 Later on, while representing, ‘1’ is converted to ‘O’ and ‘2’ is converted to ‘X’.
 We have considered standard board size in this game which is 6x7.

 <table class="tg">
 <thead>